hxmn/jiruff/README.md

 ## jira

-### artifacts linter
+### issues linter

-* `issues-001-versions-propagation` - if version is set in the issue, it should be in children issues
+* `issues-001-propagate-version` - if version is set in the issue, it should be in children issues
+* `issues-007-auto-watch` - auto watch issues for specific users